1. Insights

 We spoke with Amanda Potter, an accounting recruiting manager for Aerotek, about when, how and why to consider contract work if you’ve reached a dead end at your current job.
 Her insight could help you change the course of your career.

 Contract jobs aren’t always temporary.
-Many contracts last for months or years, or can go indefinitely based on your performance.
+Many contracts last months or years or can go indefinitely based on your performance.
 Contract lengths are typically based on specific work deliverables or project goals.
-Some contract roles can transition into full-time positions, offering you the chance to find your passion and grow somewhere that values your skills and work ethic.
-Contract work typically comes with benefits like health insurance and maybe a 401(k) plan.
+Some contract roles can transition into full-time positions, allowing you to find your passion and grow somewhere that values your skills and work ethic.
+Contract work typically includes benefits like health insurance and a 401(k) plan.

-It may feel risky to leave a steady job, but if you can’t advance where you are, contract work could be the key to unlocking better opportunities down the line.
+It may feel risky to leave a steady job, but if you can’t advance where you are, contract work could be the key to unlocking better opportunities.

-Working full-time makes it difficult to find the time and energy to search for a new job.
+Working full-time makes finding the time and energy to search for a new job difficult.
 If you’re a good match for a contract job, a recruiter will actively market you to the employer.
-Your recruiter is your advocate throughout the process, making the job hunt easier, less stressful and more productive.
+Your recruiter is your advocate throughout the process, making the job hunt more manageable, less stressful, and more productive.

 A helpful recruiter will build a relationship with you, getting to know you as a person and what you’re hoping for in your next job (and the job after that).